siastar/mern_app_books/README.md

 This Project Roadmap
 ---------------------------------------------------------------

-1st setup git, then
+1st of all setup git,

-assuming that we have
+then assuming we have
  nodemon
  cuncurrency
  create-react-app